 - a statement of between 500 and 1,000 words outlining the proposed subject of your research;

-- two references from senior academic members at your current university;
+- two reference letters from senior academic members at your current university;

 - for applicants whose first language is not English, you must submit evidence of achievement of the Standard or Higher score as would be required for graduate level student in this department.
 Further information about the English language requirements and further information about English language test waivers can be found in our Application Guide.